8ta4/say/README.md

 Yes, you can set up multiple network hideaways.

-> When does this tool start giving other voices the silent treatment?
+> When does `say` start ignoring other voices?
 (Planned)

 Once you've registered your voice with `say`, it'll start tuning out other voices, unless you're chilling in a hideaway.

+> How do I capture my voice sample?

+1. Find a quiet spot.

+1. Hook up your external mic.

+1. Hit `⌘ + Space` to open your launcher.

+1. Type `say`.

+1. Hit `Enter` when `say` pops up.

+1. Click `Record your voice sample`.

+1. Say something for 2 seconds in your usual conversational style.

 > Does this tool keep a record of the audio?
 (Planned)